pyca/cryptography/docs/development/test-vectors.rst

 * ``verisign-md2-root.pem`` - A legacy Verisign public root signed using the MD2 algorithm.
 This is a PEM conversion of the `root data`_ in the NSS source tree.
+* ``cryptography.io.pem`` - A leaf certificate issued by RapidSSL for the cryptography website.

 Custom X.509 Vectors
 ~~~~~~~~~~~~~~~~~~~~